tsrctester1/filebot/README.md

 After the image is built, you can run your application with the following command:

 ```
-docker run -it -v /path/to/your/files:/app/files filebot
+docker run -it -v /path/to/filebot/:/app/ -u $(id -u):$(id -g) filebot
 ```

+The `-u $(id -u):$(id -g)` option allows the container to inherit your host file write permissions so that any file summaries it creates or updates is available to the host.

 Be sure to replace `/path/to/your/files` with the path to the directory that contains the files you want to search.
 This will make the directory accessible inside the Docker container.